lalbahadursahani/lalbahadursahani/README.md

-- 👋 Hi, I’m @lalbahadursahani
+- 👋 Hi, I’m Lal Bahadur Sahani
-- 👀 I’m interested in web development and Android development
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👀 I’m interested in Web Development and Android Development 🌱 I’m currently studying Information Technology at Rajkiya Engineering College, Azamgarh 💞️ I’m looking to collaborate on open-source projects and learning-focused development teams 📫 How to reach me:
+Email:bahadursdr2005@gmail.com
+LinkedIn: www.linkedin.com/in/lal-bahadur-sahani-83a9302b0
-- 😄 Pronouns: ...
+😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+⚡ Fun fact: I love solving coding problems and learning new tech every day!

 <!---
 lalbahadursahani/lalbahadursahani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.